Tealium/collect-ios/_posts/1969-12-31-trackable-actions.md

 ### <span id="views"/> Views

-Screen Views are some of the simplest and useful data to collect, track these with the following:
+Screen Views are some of the simplest and useful data to collect, track these using the [sendViewWithData:](documentation/html/Classes/TealiumCollect.html#//api/name/sendViewWithData:) method:

 ##### Objective-C